mohinitambade95/Predict_Health_Insurance_Premium/README.md

   mlflow ui
   ```

-<h2> MLOps and CI/CD Pipeline </h2>
+<h2> CI/CD Pipeline </h2>

- Implementing MLOps ensures a seamless and automated machine learning lifecycle.
-Continuous Integration and Continuous Deployment (CI/CD) pipelines automate testing, model training, and deployment processes.

- DAGs Hub: DAGs Hub is used to orchestrate and automate workflows.
-View and manage your Directed Acyclic Graphs (DAGs) with DAGs Hub.

- CI/CD Pipeline: The CI/CD pipeline is set up to automatically trigger testing, model training, and deployment steps on each code push.
+ The CI/CD pipeline is created using github actions to automate the project deployment.

 <h2> AWS Deployment </h2>
 Delpoyed the application on AWS App Runner to ensure scalability and accessibility of application.